rmsrosa/rode_convergence_euler/docs/src/noises/noiseintro.md

 # Noises

-In this part, we discuss a few noises that require an extra care, as the homogeneous linear Itô process noise and the fractional Brownian motion process, as well as the Ornstein-Uhlenbeck process as an approximation of the white noise.
+In this part, we discuss a few noises that require an extra care, as the homogeneous linear Itô process noise and the fractional Brownian motion process.